| Leg Strength |

 In any event, the mechanical stresses involved in supporting a distant cantilevered head are significant, for a land-based long-necked sauropod.
 If such a creature spent much of its life in a swamp or shallow sea, buoyancy would aid in supporting the head and neck, and greatly reduce this problem.

-(Note: a more recent separate presentation has been created on this subject, at: Sauropod Dinosaur Neck Analysis)
+(Note: a more recent separate presentation has been created on this subject, at: Sauropod Dinosaur Neck Physics Analysis)

 This whole subject provides additional indications that the largest sauropods may not have been land-dwelling animals, although their neck structure is within the strength limits of organic cell structures.